Understanding Housing Affordability in Gravenhurst

 Young Family's Future

-by Samuel, 5 months ago
+by Samuel, almost 2 years ago

 My wife and I have two young children and we were very fortunate to be able to buy a house in Gravenhurst in 2021.
 We both worked professional jobs and saved money every way we could, but ultimately it took considerable help from my wife's parents to be able to buy a small home.
 We were extremely fortunate, and we both understand it was really luck that allowed us to buy a place.
 We struggle to pay the mortgage but we need a place to live and one day we'll benefit from being able to buy in.
 So many of...
 Continue reading